 Ubuntu 19.10 is due for release on October 17, 2019, bringing a crop of new features and neat changes with it.

 Such as?
-Well, keep reading as this post will tell you everything you need to know about Ubuntu 19.10 “Eoan Ermine”.
+Well, keep reading as this article will tell you all you need to know about Ubuntu 19.10 “Eoan Ermine” ahead of its release.

 We continually update this post with release details as they are revealed.

 So, if you want to stay up to speed with development as it happens, bookmark this page now, and check back soon!